 These Annual Financial Statements have been prepared in accordance with the Annuals Account Act, the Financial Undertakings Act and the rules of the Financial Supervisory Authority on the annual accounts of UCITS management companies, alternative investment fund managers, UCITS and investment funds.
-To the best knowledge of the board of directors and managing director, it is our opinion that the annual financial statements give a clear picture of the company's operating results in 2023, its assets, liabilities and financial position as of 31 December 2023 and cash flows during the year.
-The company's board of directors and managing director have today discussed the company's annual financial statements for 2023 and confirm them by means of their electronic signatures.
+To the best knowledge of the board of directors and managing director, it is our opinion that the annual financial statements give a clear picture of the company's operating results in 2024, its assets, liabilities and financial position as of 31 December 2024 and cash flows during the period.
+The company's board of directors and managing director have today discussed the company's annual financial statements for 2024 and confirm them by means of their electronic signatures.

-Reykjavik, 21 February 2024.
+Reykjavik, 19.
+February 2025.